News

 About the author

 Lech Blaine is the author of the memoir Car Crash and the Quarterly Essays Top Blokes and Bad Cop.
 He is the 2023 Charles Perkins Centre writer in residence.
 His writing has appeared in Good Weekend, Griffith Review, The Guardian and The Monthly.
-His forthcoming book is Australian Gospel.
+His latest book is Australian Gospel.

 More about Lech Blaine